ArulGnani/passman-chrome-extension-/README.md

 # passman chrome extension

-** this is passman chrome extension allows you to manage your passwords in browser **
+**this is passman chrome extension allows you to manage your passwords in browser.**

 ## `how to use`